🔴We Have the Proof: These are the Immigrants Destroying America and The West 2025-10-21 18:11

 Because they'll use their hands.

-I had an interpreter in Afghanistan, and he wanted to come to the States, uh, asked for my endorsement.
+I had an interpreter in Afghanistan, and he wanted to come to the States, asked for my endorsement.

 I did not give it.

-Uh because one time we were on an uh we were on a mission and he was talking about coming to this coming to America, and he's like, I can't wait to go to America.
+Because one time we were on a mission, and he was talking about coming to America.

-I'm like, oh yeah, it'd be great.
+I'm like, oh, yeah, it'd be great.

-I'm smoking a cigarette.
+I'm smoking Instagram.

 And he's like, what?

-It'd be great.
+That'd be great.

-Your kids can just go fucking run around the neighborhood and they can go have boyfriends and do whatever they want to do, and they don't have to worry about asking permission.
+Your kids can just go fucking run around the neighborhood and they can go have boyfriends and do whatever they want to do.

-Your wife can drive by herself.
+He's like, I'm like, yeah, your wife can drive by herself.

 She can go places.

-Not doesn't need your permission.
+Doesn't need your permission.

 He's like, no, no, no.